-Are Koi Fish Easy To Care Of?
+Are They Easy To Maintain?

 Koi fish can be easy to take care.
 However, they have specific challenges that make them not the best choice for beginners.
 They require a large pond and because their ponds are outdoors there are a number of issues to handle with cold winters and hot summers.

-Are Koi Fish Expensive To Maintain?
+Are They Expensive To Maintain?

 On average, a full size Koi Pond will cost around $3,000 per year.
 This makes them on average more expensive to keep than a dog or a cat.
 It is much cheaper to keep smaller fish in an aquarium indoors.

-Do Koi Ponds Need A Heater?
+Do The Ponds Need A Heater?

 In general, no. A Koi pond does not need a heater.
 They can tolerate a wild range of temperatures.
 If anything, you will need a pond de-icer in areas where bodies of water will freeze and shade to keep your koi pond cool in the summers.

 Koi keeping is an incredible hobby, and it gets more exciting with each passing time.
 However, if you’re new and reluctant to domesticate Koi, I’ve shared the complete Koi fish guide for your reference.
 The tips and tricks mentioned in the article will help you outshine as a new Koi parent.